Skip to Main Navigation | Skip to Content

 How do I get back into good academic standing?

-Students are considered in good standing when both their Central Missouri GPA and cumulative GPA are at least a 2.00.
+Undergraduate students are considered in good standing when both their Central Missouri GPA and cumulative GPA are at least a 2.00.

 How does reinstatement affect my financial aid?